emerald-geomodelling/emerald-beryl-pipeline/README.md

 This assumes you've copied `docs/example-real.yml` to `/some/temp/dir/config.yml`.

-# Running from a notebook

-The docs subdirectory has an example notebook that runs [processing and inversion](docs/run%20processing%20inversion%20luigi.ipynb), as well as an [introspection notebook](docs/run%20introspection.ipynb) that can be used to extract available parameters for all the processing filters as well as for the inversion function.

 # Cloud computing support

 All the pipeline tools use the [luigi OpenerTarget](https://luigi.readthedocs.io/en/stable/api/luigi.contrib.opener.html), which allows for accessing files on a host of file storage options,